-A plan can grant shares that are either early exercise options or non-early exercise options.
+A plan can grant shares that are either eligible for early exercise or not.
 Ordinarily, options cannot be exercised until they have vested.
 If the plan supports early exercise, then the employee is able to exercise the shares BEFORE they vest.
-This is good for your employees because there are tax benefits associated with this.
+This can benefit your employees because there are potential tax benefits associated with this.

 Can I only grant to employees under the plan?

 No—you can grant equity to a whole lot of people.
 ISOs generally go to employees, but NQOs and RSAs can go to employees, advisors, consultants, etc. There is one catch—most plans state that the people that get shares under the plan must have a "Service Relationship" with the company, meaning they must work for the company or do some service for the company.
-The classic example of this prohibition would be, if you tried to grant an RSA or NQO to your mom who is not involved in your company.
+One example of this prohibition would be, if you tried to grant an RSA or NQO to your mom who is not involved in your company.
 If she is not considered to have a "Service Relationship" with your company (ask your lawyer if you're unsure), you cannot grant her shares under the plan.
-(NOTE: You could consider giving her shares outside of the plan.)

 What's the difference between a grantee Exercising and Accepting options under a plan?

 Options (ISO/NQO) must be "accepted" first.
 This happens when the grantee signs the signature block and acknowledges that they've received this option.
 If the grantee ever decides to buy the option, they will do this by "exercising" the option.
 This involves filling out a form of exercise document, signing it, and giving the proper amount of money to the company to buy the shares.
 Only options have the two step process of first "accepting" and then later "exercising."
 A grant (RSA) has only one step; acceptance.
 When an RSA is signed, the money must be paid and the shares are owned.

 Can I grant to an entity under a plan?